-A 40 minute train ride will take you to Matsushima, one of Japan’s three most scenic views.
-The Matsushima Bay is dotted by over 200 small islands covered by pine trees.
+A 40 minute train ride will take you to Matsushima, one of Japan’s most scenic views.
+The Matsushima Bay is dotted with over 200 small islands covered with pine trees.
 The view appears much the same today as it did centuries ago.

 The best way to experience Matsushima is by boat.
 Daily sightseeing boats take passengers around Matsushima Bay, passing by islands which have been carved into delicate and intriguing shapes by the wind and water.

-While you are in Sendai, you may want to try local specialties which are famous nationwide.
+While you are in Sendai, you cannot miss out on the local specialties which are famous nationwide.

 Gyutan-yaki is said to have been born in Sendai after WWII.
 Gyutan means beef tongue and yaki is grilled.
 It is a representative of local gourmet which has grown rapidly in popularity and spread throughout Japan.
 In general, all shops have thick slices, and the seasoning of the meat is different depending on the restaurants, and you can enjoy a variety of flavors at many restaurants in Sendai.